Jjman739/STAB/README.md

 ## Status

-Beta 0.2 has just been released, so there are now 2 out of 14 intended levels available.
+Beta 0.2 was released, so there are now 2 out of 14 intended levels available.
+I'm currently on a hiatus as I've been sick lately and have other projects taking priority for now, but I intend to return to this before too long.

 The team size is two people.
 I am taking care of the majority of the programming, and JoobyG5 seems to be focusing on art.
 We've also been discussing plans for the course of the game.
 Alcatraz_Jones isn't a full team member, but is also working on an art task.